-When storing your Coleman outboard motor for prolonged periods of time (2 months or longer), several important procedures must be performed to prevent excessive damage.
-It is advisable to have your outboard motor serviced by an authorized Coleman dealer prior to storage.
-However, you, the owner, with a minimum of tools, can perform the following procedures.
+When storing your outboard motor for prolonged periods of time (2 months or longer), several important procedures must be performed to prevent excessive damage.

-- Keep the outboard motor in an upright attitude when transporting and storing it.
-If storing or transporting the outboard motor on its side (not upright), put it on a cushion after draining the engine oil completely. - Do not place the outboard motor on its side before the cooling water has drained from it completely. - Store the outboard motor in a dry, well-ventilated place, not in direct sunlight. - 1.
-Wash the outboard motor body using fresh water. - Place the fuel cock in the closed position, disconnect the fuel line and tighten the air vent screw, if equipped. - 3.
-Remove the engine top cowling and silencer cover. - 4.
-Install the outboard motor on the test tank.
+- Keep the outboard motor in an upright attitude when storing it.
+If storing the outboard motor on its side (not upright), put it on a cushion after draining the engine oil completely. - Do not place the outboard motor on its side before the cooling water has drained from it completely. - Store the outboard motor in a dry, well-ventilated place, not in direct sunlight.